Mahuva, Bhavnagar

-Mahuva is a town and taluka of Bhavnagar District, in the state of Gujarat, India.
-Located on the coast of the Arabian Sea, Mahuva is known for its mild weather and green, lush surroundings, including many coconut tree plantations.
+Mahuva is a town and taluka of Bhavnagar District, Gujarat, India.
+Located on the coast of the Arabian Sea, Mahuva has mild weather and surroundings that include many coconut plantations.
 The town is a part of the Saurashtra region and is known as the Kashmir of Saurashtra.
-Mahuva is also known for wooden toys, raw onions, groundnuts, and a local variety of mango called the Jamadar.
 The region is home to a thriving agribusiness industry, particularly enterprises that dehydrate vegetables such as garlic and onions for use in processed foods.
+Mahuva is the only city known for producing the unique and flavourful Jamadar mangoes.

+History

+Mowa (Mahuva) was a petty princely state, comprising solely the village, in the Halar prant of Kathiawar.
+It was ruled by Jhala Rajput Chieftains.

+Mowa had a population of 247 in 1901, yielding a state revenue of 3,322 Rupees (1903-4, mostly from land) and a paying a tribute of 158 Rupees, to the British and Junagadh State.

 Geography

 Mahuva is a Taluka (subdistrict) located in Bhavnagar District, in the state of Gujarat, as well as the name of a town within the taluka.
 Mahuva is in the coastal region of Saurashtra on the Gulf of Khambhat, which is a bay on the coast of the Arabian Sea.